Effects of neutrino magnetic moment and charge radius constraints and medium modifications of the nucleon form factors on the neutrino mean free path in dense matter: Abstract

 \section{Abstract}

-Effects of neutrino charge radius and magnetic moment, as well as the medium modifications of the weak and electromagnetic nucleon form factors of the constituents of matter on the neutrino electroweak interaction with dense nuclear matter, are estimated.
-A relativistic mean-field and quark-meson coupling models are adopted for the in-medium effective nucleon mass and nucleon form factors.
-We find that the neutrino scattering cross section increases in the cold nuclear medium when neutrino form factors and the in-medium modifications of the nucleon weak and electromagnetic form factors are simultaneously taken into account relative to that without neutrino form factors.
-The increase of the cross section results in the decrease of the neutrino mean free path, particularly at larger neutrino magnetic moment and charge radius.
-The quenching of the neutrino mean free path is estimated to be about 12-58\% for the values of $\mu_\nu = 3 \times 10^{-12} \mu_B$ and $R_\nu = 3.5 \times 10^{-5}~\textrm{MeV}^{-1}$, obtained from the constraints of the astrophysical observations, compared to that of $\mu_\nu =0$ and $R_\nu =0$.
+Effects of neutrino charge radius and magnetic moment constraints obtained from the astrophysical observations and reactor experiments, as well as in-medium modifications of the weak and electromagnetic nucleon form factors of the matter on the neutrino electroweak interaction with dense matter, are estimated.
+We use a relativistic mean-field model for the in-medium effective nucleon mass and quark-meson coupling model for nucleon form factors.
+We analyze the neutrino scattering cross section and mean free path in cold nuclear matter.
+We find that the increase of the cross section relative to that without neutrino form factors results in the decrease of the neutrino mean free path when neutrino form factors and the in-medium modifications of the nucleon weak and electromagnetic form factors are simultaneously considered.
+The quenching of the neutrino mean free path is evaluated to be about 12-58\% for the values of $\mu_\nu = 3 \times 10^{-12} \mu_B$ and $R_\nu = 3.5 \times 10^{-5}~\textrm{MeV}^{-1}$ compared with that obtained for the $\mu_\nu =0$ and $R_\nu =0$.
 The decrease of the neutrino mean free path is expected to decelerate the cooling of neutron stars.
 Each contribution of the neutrino form factors to the neutrino mean free path is discussed.